Hives and Angioedema Treatment

 severe allergic reaction ( anaphylaxis), including:

 If the person has an

-epinephrine injection kit available, do not hesitate to use the epinephrine auto-injector, even if those symptoms do not appear to be allergy related.
-Using the pen as a precaution is safe and could save their life
+epinephrine injection kit (Auvi-Q or Epi Pen) available, do not hesitate to use the epinephrine auto-injector, even if those symptoms do not appear to be allergy-related.
+Using the pen as a precaution is safe and could save his or her life.

 Severe Allergic Reaction Treatment.